 Compensation Committee.
-Our Compensation Committee currently consists of Mr. Vuoto, who is chairman of the committee, Mr. Hawkins and Mr. Allen, each of whom have been determined by our Board to be independent in accordance with NASDAQ standards.
-The Compensation Committee operates under a written charter.
+Our Compensation Committee currently consists of Mr. Vuoto, who is chairman of the committee, Mr. Allen, and Mr. Hawkins.
+Mr. Vuoto and Mr. Allen have been determined by our Board to be independent in accordance with NASDAQ and SEC standards.
+Mr. Hawkins is not independent in accordance with those standards.
+The Compensation Committee operates under a written charter, which is available in the Governance section of the Investors page on our website, which is located at www.iradimed.com.
 The functions of the Compensation Committee include:

-- reviewing and, if deemed appropriate, recommending to our Board policies, practices, and procedures relating to the compensation of our directors, officers, and other managerial employees and the establishment and administration of our employee benefit plans; - · determining or recommending to the Board the compensation of our executive officers; and - · advising and consulting with our officers regarding managerial personnel and development.
+- reviewing and, if deemed appropriate, recommending to our Board policies, practices, and procedures relating to the compensation of our directors, officers, and other managerial employees and the establishment and administration of our employee benefit plans; - determining or recommending to the Board the compensation of our executive officers; and - advising and consulting with our officers regarding managerial personnel and development.